pratapladhani/mcs-labs/labs/setup-for-success/README.md

 **Lessons learned & troubleshooting tips:**

-* Avoid names like “DEV” or “Test” in your solution name—they’re misleading.
+* Avoid names like `Dev` or `Test` in your solution name—they’re misleading.
-* If save fails, ensure publisher prefix is unique and valid.
+* If save fails, ensure publisher name is unique and valid.
 * Keep solution names business-focused, not technical-phase focused.

 **Challenge: Apply this to your own use case**